 By contrast, Manta birostris often roams across the ocean, solitary or in groups, but also comes to shallow reefs and regularly visits cleaning stations.

-Swimming behaviour in mantas differs across habitats.
-When travelling over deep water, they swim at a constant rate in a straight line, reaching speeds up to 24 km/h, while further inshore they usually bask or swim idly around.
+When traveling over deep water, mantas swim at a constant rate in a straight line, reaching speeds up to 24 km / h.
+While further inshore they usually bask or swim idly around.

-Mantas visit cleaning stations on coral reefs to get rid of external parasites.
-The ray adopts a near- stationary position close to the coral surface for several minutes while the cleaner wrasse remove parasites from the skin.
+In the other hand, when mantas visit cleaning stations on coral reefs, they adopt a near-stationary position close to the coral surface for several minutes.
+The reason for this behaviour is to allow cleaner wrasses to remove parasites from the skin.

 Mantas may travel alone or in groups of up to 50.
 They may associate with other fish species as well as sea birds and marine mammals.